pedropontesgarcia/phytopolis/README.md

 <img src="assets/mainmenu/logo.png" alt="logo" width="500"/>

 # Phytopolis

-Sow seeds of hope in a city of shadows by cultivating and climbing a sprout as it grows into a mighty ivy!
 Ascend and defend a flourishing plant against the dangers of a careless society until it reaches a clear sky beyond the rooftops of a polluted metropolis, leaving behind a lush legacy of green.

+## Concept statement
+Step into the world of Phytopolis, where nature clashes with technology in a mesmerizing showdown.
+Your mission?
+Take a humble sprout and cultivate it into a thriving vine as it climbs up the concrete chaos of a cyberpunk metropolis.
+Sunlight absorbed by leaves will keep the plant alive as you use water to branch upwards.
+Extinguish fiery flames, stomp on invasive cyberbugs, and protect your plant until it reaches the clear skies above.

 ## Download
 Download the [latest release](https://github.coecis.cornell.edu/pp457/phytopolis/releases) according to your OS (we provide Windows and macOS releases), unzip the files, and run the game.
 Note that the macOS release is not signed, so you may need to [follow these instructions](https://support.apple.com/guide/mac-help/open-a-mac-app-from-an-unidentified-developer-mh40616/mac) to run it.